nagyist/foto/README.md

 ### R

-The structure of the function call is identical to MATLAB one.
+The structure of the function call is identical to MATLAB one (see above).

 	FOTO(/foo/bar/myimage.jpg,20)